samadpls/archdata/README.md

-This project is open source and available under the [MIT License](LICENSE).
+> [!IMPORTANT]

-> [!IMPORTANT] This is an independent implementation inspired by the Arch-Router paper.
+>  This is an independent implementation inspired by the Arch-Router paper.
 It is not officially affiliated with Katanemo or the original authors.

 ---

-This project was created with ❤️ by [samadpls](https://github.com/samadpls) who was inspired by the excellent work of the Katanemo team.
+This project was created with ❤️ by [samadpls](https://github.com/samadpls) who was inspired by the excellent work of the [Katanemo](https://katanemo.com/) team.
 I love the innovative approach they're taking in LLM routing and wanted to contribute to the community by making dataset generation more accessible.

+---

+This project is open source and available under the [MIT License](LICENSE).